CloudCanal

 - Download and install the package

-Log in to the CloudCanal official website [5], click the button to download the Private Deployment Edition, and obtain the software package download link.
-Download and extract it to the /opt/ folder.
+Log in to the CloudCanal official website [5], and click the download button for the private deployment version to get the software package download link.
+Download and extract it to the /opt/

 cd /opt